josh-parkerdev/fmg-custom-website/README.md

 # fmg-custom-website
 An interactive web app designed and coded by me rendered using a custom data driven HTML Canvas engine

-One of my first commission projects made for Twitch streamer FutureManGaming
+One of my first commission projects made for Twitch streamer FuturemanGaming

 [Click here for a live preview](http://35.206.95.106/fmg-custom-website/)